 The articles of the Corporation provide that the Corporation's board of directors (the "Board" or "Board of Directors") shall consist of no less than one and no more than eleven directors.
-The Board has established the number of directors to be elected for the next fiscal year at six directors.
+The Board has established the number of directors to be elected for the next fiscal year at six (6) directors.
 Each director elected at the Meeting will hold office until the next annual meeting of shareholders or until his/her successor is duly elected, unless he/she resigns his/her position or the position becomes vacant, following his/her death, destitution, or for any other cause.
 All nominees whose names appear below have been members of the Board of Directors since the date indicated opposite their names.

-If instructions are not received, the directors and/or officers named as proxyholders in the enclosed form of proxy or voting instruction form will, at the Meeting, exercise the voting rights attached to the shares represented by the proxy to vote FOR the election of each of the six nominees whose names are set forth hereinafter.
+If instructions are not received, the directors and/or officers named as proxyholders in the enclosed form of proxy or voting instruction form will, at the Meeting, exercise the voting rights attached to the shares represented by the proxy to vote FOR the election of each of the six (6) nominees whose names are set forth hereinafter.
 Management does not contemplate that any of the nominees mentioned below will be unable to perform his duties as director or, for any reason whatsoever, be unwilling to act as director.
 Should this occur for any reason before the election, the persons named in the enclosed form of proxy reserve the right to vote for another nominee of their choice, unless the shareholder has provided instructions in the proxy to abstain from voting upon the election of directors.

-The following table indicates the name, municipality, province, and country of residence of each of the proposed nominees for election as directors, their main occupation, the positions held on Board committees, the date on which they became directors of the Corporation, and, to the knowledge of the Corporation's management, the number of shares of each class of voting securities of the Corporation they beneficially own or over which they exercised control or directed as at April 1, 2024.
+The following table indicates the name, municipality, province, and country of residence of each of the proposed nominees for election as directors, their main occupation, the positions held on Board committees, the date on which they became directors of the Corporation, and, to the knowledge of the Corporation's management, the number of shares of each class of voting securities of the Corporation they beneficially own or over which they exercised control or directed as at March 27, 2025.

-This year, Mr. Stephen A. Jarislowsky decided not to stand for re-election at the Meeting and will be retiring from the Board of Directors after serving as a director for the last 51 years.
-The Board of Directors wishes to express its sincere appreciation to Mr. Jarislowsky and to thank him for his dedicated service, leadership and valuable contribution to the Board of Directors and to the Corporation.
+This year, Mr. James Hewitt decided not to stand for re-election at the Meeting after serving as a director since 2022.
+The Board of Directors wishes to express its sincere appreciation to Mr. Hewitt and to thank him for his dedicated service, leadership and valuable contribution to the Board of Directors and to the Corporation.

-Name and Place of Residence Principal Occupation Director Since Common Shares Owned, Controlled or Directed Robert Hall Hatley, Quebec Independent Chair of the Board of Goodfellow Inc. and Chief of Strategy and Legal Affairs, Cascades Inc. June 7, 2022 3,447 G. Douglas Goodfellow (2) Beaconsfield, Quebec Non-independent Corporate Director November 26, 1975 1,673,968 (3) David A. Goodfellow Ville de Léry, Quebec Non-independent Corporate Director October 22, 1993 1,755,067 (4) Alain Côté (1)(2) Boucherville, Quebec Independent Corporate Director and Chair of the Audit Committee of Goodfellow Inc. April 13, 2018 1,000 James Hewitt (1) Dorval, Quebec Independent Corporate Director and CEO, Hewitt Group Inc. February 17, 2022 Nil Sarah Prichard (2) Montreal, Quebec Independent Corporate Director and Chair of the Compensation and Human Resources Committee of Goodfellow Inc. and Special Advisor to the President, Western University June 7, 2022 500
+Name and Place of Residence Principal Occupation Director Since Common Shares Owned, Controlled or Directed Robert Hall Hatley, Quebec Independent Chair of the Board of Goodfellow Inc. and Chief of Strategy, Legal Affairs and Corporate Secretary, Cascades Inc. June 7, 2022 5,947 G. Douglas Goodfellow (2) Beaconsfield, Quebec Non-independent Corporate Director November 26, 1975 1,674,218 (3) David A. Goodfellow Ville de Léry, Quebec Non-independent Corporate Director October 22, 1993 1,754,817 (4) Alain Côté (1) (2) Boucherville, Quebec Independent Corporate Director and Chair of the Audit Committee of Goodfellow Inc. April 13, 2018 1,000 Sarah Prichard (1) (2) Montreal, Quebec Independent Corporate Director and Chair of the Compensation and Human Resources Committee of Goodfellow Inc., and Chair of the Research Institute and Vice Chair of the Board of McGill University Health Centre June 7, 2022 500 Marie-Hélène Nolet (1) Saint-Lambert, Quebec Independent Corporate Director and Chair of the Board of Aéroports de Montréal July 10, 2024 Nil